airvzxf/programming-ground-up-and-under-hood/src/programming-from-the-ground-up/002-Book.md

 Chapter 8.
-Sharing Functions with Code Libraries {#sharing-functions-with-code-libraries}
+Sharing Functions with Code Libraries {#chapter-8-sharing-functions-with-code-libraries}
 ================================================

 By now you should realize that the computer has to do a lot of work even